-The variety will be known as Cosmic Crisp, which refers to the fruits lenticels that resemble small starbursts.
+The variety will be marketed as Cosmic Crisp, which refers to the fruits lenticels that resemble small starbursts.

-More than 16 years in the making, the variety is marked by a sweet-tart flavor, bright red coloring and lots of juice, according to a WSU description.
+More than 16 years in the making, the WA 38 variety is marked by a sweet-tart flavor, bright red coloring and lots of juice, according to a WSU description.

 Carolyn Ross, an associate professor in the university's school of food science, led the extensive naming process, according to a news release.

 Several focus groups were held throughout the state, including in Pullman, Yakima and Seattle.

 During the process, a theme emerged that played up the apple's rosy cheeks.